wongquonshen/weather-app/README.md

 make connect
 ```

-If want to exit the container
+If you want to exit the container
 ```
 exit
 ```